-Year 2 April 2024 - March 2025
+Year 1 April 2024 - March 2025

-- Further review and expansion of the type of urgent calls suitable for transfer from 999. - Review how community capacity can be expanded through continued integration at place level.
+- Further testing and consolidation of urgent care coordination (UCCH) and develop commissioning model for a sustainable approach to care coordination - Continue to review and expand the type of urgent calls suitable for transfer from 999. - Review how community capacity can be expanded through continued integration at place level. - Plan to integrate System Coordination and Care Coordination bringing operational escalation together with coordinating care at times of peak operational pressure

-Year 3 April 2025 - Year 5 March 2028
+Years 2 and 3 April 2025 - March 2027